han678/correctedNoisyEI/README.md

 ## Corrected Noisy Expected Improvement function
-This is the code for "A Corrected Expected Improvement Acquisition Function Under Noisy Observations".
+This is the code for "A Corrected Expected Improvement Acquisition Function Under Noisy Observations"[[arxiv](https://arxiv.org/pdf/2310.05166)].

 ### Key dependencies
 (excluding commonly used packages such as scipy, numpy, torch etc.)